January Yoga Challenge

 Confessions of a Yoga Teacher

 Introducing our very own podcast, Carlienne’s Corner: our first series “Confessions of a Yoga Teacher” is dedicated to yoga.
 On my heart lately, is the worry that yoga has become too akin to physical exercise.
 Additionally, that yoga has become similar to travel: our yoga practice is only a temporary escape.
 A vacation from real life.
 We go to a class and “do yoga” and feel good off the endorphins and maybe even start to heal physically.
 However, when we return to the rest of our day the stress begins all over again.
-So how can we intentionally practice yoga in other aspects of our life?
+How then, can we intentionally practice yoga in other aspects of our life?